corley/ng-startup-documentation/docs/03-modules.md

 ## Tests

 To write tests for your module, create `*.spec.js` into module folder.
-**All tests defined will be launched at build and compile tasks**, so you'll be sure that your application is ready to be released.
+**All tests defined will be launched at build and compile tasks**, so are sure that your application is ready to be released.

 An example of stupid test: